Project

 Does the write to memory with devmem work correctly for you (or someone else with similar setup)?

-RE: Pinmux changes back on its own - Added by Jonathan Cormier almost 8 years ago
+RE: Pinmux changes back on its own - Added by Jonathan Cormier over 8 years ago

 I can confirm that doesn't appear to work.